crabvk/congruity/README.md

 ## Configuration

 The bot is configured via dotenv file.
-See example with descriptions in [.example.env](/.example.env).
+See example with option descriptions in [.example.env](/.example.env).
 When the application starts, `.env` file is loaded from the current directory or any of its parents.

 ## TODO